obedjunias/obedjunias.github.io/content/_index.md

               Responsibilities include:

               * Developed automation processes using Groovy on the Workfusion platform.
-              * Designed and Developed Computer-Vision based tools to extract data from documents
+              * Developed Computer-Vision based tools to extract data from documents
-              * Implemented NLP models to extract meaningful data from streams of unstructured data.
+              * Implemented NLP models to extract meaningful data from unstructured data.
-              * Developed a Proof of Concept (PoC) on Intelligent Business Process Management Software (iBPMS) tools.
+              * Designed a PoC on Intelligent Business Process Management Software (iBPMS) tools.

     design:
       columns: '2'